 Apply by Post

-You can also apply by post by downloading our application form and returning one copy to the address below and one to the Chief Officer of Police.
+You can also apply by post by downloading our Temporary Event Notice application form and returning one copy to the address below and one to the Chief Officer of Police.
 Contact details for the police can be found on our Responsible Authorities page.
-Cheques should be made payable to Wealden District Council:
+Payments can be made with our online payments page please make sure you select ‘Temporary Event Notice’ from the dropdown list.

 In general if the Licensing Authority have issued a Counter Notice following a Hearing in the circumstances outlined above, then you may appeal against the decision.
 Please note that this does not apply where personal/premises limits have been exceeded or where it has been issued following an application for a Late TEN.